 I Remember My Dad

-I was a fatherless child, but I remember my dad.
+I remember my dad.
 He was a smiling man who threw me up in the air and never failed to catch me.
 I never questioned his love for me.
 Having him disappear from my life was like having the earth crumble from beneath my feet.

-A Child's Understanding of Death
+My Understanding of Death as a Child

 Only a few months before my dad's death, the family dog had been killed by a car.
 It was a very upsetting thing for me, but I learned what it means to die.
 It meant that her little body was still and she was gone, she was never coming back.